TheLandfill/cpp_cli/README.md

 ### Subcommands

 Subcommands are commands embedded inside a single command.
 The classic example of a command with subcommands is `git`, which has a huge list of subcommands that do completely different things but all use the same functionality of `git`.
 In this library, each subcommand is treated like a different main function that allows you to pass data from a supercommand into it.
-Other than the data passed to the subcommand (or data shared by a class if the supercommand and the subcommand have access to the same data), each subcommand is entirely different from the rest of the program, including its supercommand, its subcommands, and any other subcommand, meaning that each subcommand can also have different flags, the same flags, the same flags but referring to different things, etc. Subcommands are declared with the syntax `ARGS_PARSER::add_subcommand("Command Name", subcommand_function)`, where `void subcommand_function(int argc, char ** argv, void * data)` is the style of the subcommand function.
+Other than the data passed to the subcommand (or data shared by a class if the supercommand and the subcommand have access to the same data), each subcommand is entirely different from the rest of the program, including its supercommand, its subcommands, and any other subcommand, meaning that each subcommand can also have different flags, the same flags, the same flags but referring to different things, etc. Subcommands are declared with the syntax `Parser::add_subcommand("Command Name", subcommand_function)`, where `void subcommand_function(int argc, char ** argv, void * data)` is the style of the subcommand function.
 It is important to note that each subcommand will treat itself as if it were its own program and completely ignore everything before it on the command line.

 #### Subcommands Example